How To Stop Your Puppy Crying

 • Puppy screaming in the crate for hours

 You may think that the puppy will go off to sleep quite quickly.
 But it doesn’t always work out that way.
-Some puppies will cry for most of the night.
+I have had puppies will cry for most of the night.
 And unless you live in a soundproofed room or own a mansion, you will be able to hear the noise.
 Not only will you hear it, your neighbors will hear the puppy too.
 And they are unlikely to be happy about it.

 If you can’t hear the puppy crying, you won’t know when they need to go outside to pee.
 And puppies left to cry it out at night may become so distressed that they have diarrhea.
 Which they will then walk in and get in their fur.
 I can tell you from experience, that shampooing a puppy in the wee small hours of the morning is no fun!